-Eight hour time-weighted average exposure standards are the average airborne concentration of a particular substance that is permitted over an eight-hour working day, and a 5 day working week.
+An eight-hour time-weighted average exposure standards is the average airborne concentration of a particular substance permitted over an eight-hour working day and a 5-day working week.
 These are the most common types of exposure standards.

-Note: 8-Hour TWA exposure standards may require adjustment where work shifts exceed 8 hours or for greater than a 5 day working week.
-Refer to Chapter 4 of this Guide.
+Note: 8-Hour TWA exposure standards may require adjustment where work shifts exceed 8 hours or for greater than a 5-day working week.
+See Chapter 4 of this Guide for advice on how this can be done.